junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 > Worldometers is a website that provides real-time statistics on various topics, including world population, government and economics, society and media, the environment, food, water, energy, and health.

-And there are a few ways to get data from a website:
+To get data from a website there are a few ways we can use:

-1. By using their API.
+1. Using API
-2. By scrapping the website.
+2. Scrapping

 Unfortunately, Worldometers does not provide API, so our last option is to scrap the website.